playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <!-- tabs:end -->

-## Ensuring Lifecycle Cleanup
+## Ensuring Side Effect Cleanup

-Some frameworks have taken extra steps to ensure your lifecycle methods always clean up side effects.
+Some frameworks have taken extra steps to ensure your side effects are always cleaned up.

 <!-- tabs:start -->